DonaldKerr/dump/README.md

-Dump folder for storing crap.
+Dump folder for storing stuff.